Asylum seekers: are they living on easy street?

 Are asylum seekers put in ‘top hotels’?

-Thankfully, an asylum seeker eventually receives a more permanent place to stay.
+The idea is that people eventually receive a more permanent place to stay.

-But they have no choice about where they end up – even if they do know someone in a certain part of the country.
+But they have no choice about the housing accommodation they are provided – even if they do know someone in a certain part of the country.

 And they definitely won’t end up with a penthouse suite in Mayfair.
-Due to a housing shortage in London and south-east England, most asylum seekers are sent where accommodation is cheaper.
+Due to a housing shortage in London and south-east England, most asylum seekers are sent where accommodation and housing is cheaper, and often poorer quality.
 The Home Office calls it ‘dispersal’.

-But do they get this free housing forever?
+But do people seeking asylum get this free housing forever?

 No.